peka01/spi-kb-content/articles/sv-se/general-merge-pull-request-7709-from-visma-ao-solutions-advisorytools-ato-17120-fnimporttexts-1764760322264.md

 *   Support has been added for including manual external components, such as icons, with associated licenses.
 This includes nodes for licenses like Lucide.
 *   Scripts have been updated to handle manually added nodes for external components.

+### Combined Changes

+#### User Impact

+*   **Date Format for AR Locked Data in English:** For users operating in English, the date format for Accounts Receivable (AR) locked data has been corrected.
+This ensures consistency and accuracy when handling financial records in English.

 ## Related Articles
 * [Importing Data from Fortnox](link_to_fortnox_import_article)